 What should I do if I have slight varicose vein?

 Even slight varicose veins are an indication of likely venous disease.
 They will only get worse over time.
-So don’t delay, schedule a varicose vein consultation with a vein specialist before you start having painful or life-threatening symptoms!
+So don’t delay, schedule a varicose vein consultation with a vein doctor before you start having painful or life-threatening symptoms!

 Are painful varicose veins dangerous?

 If you are experiencing painful, sore varicose veins, you’re likely in an advanced stage of venous disease.
-While not a medical emergency, it’s imperative that you make an appointment with a vein specialist ASAP to be evaluated and receive varicose vein treatment.
+While not a medical emergency, it’s imperative that you make an appointment with a vein doctor ASAP to be evaluated and receive varicose vein treatment.
 You don’t want to risk ulcers, blood clots, or death, when they can be easily treated with little to no pain or recovery time.

 Concluding Thoughts on the Question of, “Can Varicose Veins Cause Numbness?”

 The bottom line is that varicose veins can cause numbness in the legs, among many other symptoms.
 Some of the symptoms can be life-threatening.
 Varicose veins are only an outward symptom of venous disease, which also needs to be treated to effectively achieve varicose vein removal.
 Don’t mess around when it comes to your health and varicose veins.
-If you see any veins bulging in your legs, feel and sore varicose veins, or otherwise have any of the symptoms described in our guide, please book an appointment with a qualified vein specialist for evaluation and treatment.
+If you see any veins bulging in your legs, feel and sore varicose veins, or otherwise have any of the symptoms described in our guide, please book an appointment with a qualified vein doctor for evaluation and treatment.